Hatraco-GmbH/ebay/inventory/docs/InventoryItemGroupApi.md

 # create an instance of the API class
 api_instance = ebayinventory.InventoryItemGroupApi(ebayinventory.ApiClient(configuration))
-inventory_item_group_key = 'inventory_item_group_key_example' # str | The unique identifier of an inventory item group.
+inventory_item_group_key = 'inventory_item_group_key_example' # str | This path parameter specifies the unique identifier of the inventory item group being deleted.
 This value is assigned by the seller when an inventory item group is created.
-The inventoryItemGroupKey value for the inventory item group to delete is passed in at the end of the call URI.

 try:
     api_instance.delete_inventory_item_group(inventory_item_group_key)